Vizcaya Museum and Gardens: Vizcaya Museum and Gardens

 The estate is now known officially as the Vizcaya Museum and Gardens, which consists of 50 acre with the villa and the gardens, and the remaining native forest.
 The estate is a total of 50 acre, of which 10 acre contain the Italian Renaissance formal gardens, and 40 acre are circulation and the native hammock.
-This beautiful landscape is packed with unique decor and "tons" of history.
-The complimentary audio tour provides a great selection-paced tool to explore this marvelous mansion and its surroundings.
-There are "tons" of nooks and crannies to explore, making it a great place to spend hours discovering all its wonders.

 The villa's museum contains more than seventy rooms of distinctive architectural interiors decorated with numerous antiques, with an emphasis on 15th through early 19th-century European decorative art and furnishings.
 Amongst the furnishings are ceramics, the originals of which were shipped from England in 1912 but sank along with the Titanic.
 Luckily, Deering had taken out insurance and had them replaced.

 Vizcaya was built with an open-air courtyard and extensive gardens on Biscayne Bay.
 As such, the estate has been subject to environmental and hurricane damage, the latter notably in 1926, 1992, and 2005.
 Miami-Dade County has granted money ($50 million) for the restoration and preservation of Vizcaya.
 These funds have been matched by grants from FEMA, Save America's Treasures, and numerous other funders.
 Plans include restoration of the villa and gardens, and adaptation of the historic village compound for exhibition and educational facilities; however, additional funds are required for this.
 The completed first phase of the project included rebuilding of the museum's cafe and shop (in historic recreation areas of the building adjacent to the pool), renovation of the North and South Gate Lodges that flank South Miami Avenue, and rebuilding of the David A. Klein Orchidarium in a plan that generally uses historic precedent.
 At the same time, Vizcaya has completed the first half of a major conservation program of its outdoor sculpture collections.
 With a consulting landscape architect, Vizcaya has also finished a comprehensive cultural landscape report, which will be a vital tool in the ongoing restoration of the formal gardens.

 The Great Miami Hurricane of 1926 devastated the greater Miami area including Vizcaya.
 The estate's historic rose garden was destroyed after saltwater seeped in, decimating the roses and preventing growth thereafter.
 Vizcaya's horticultural team partnered with the Tropical Rose Society of Miami to help bring some roses back to Vizcaya's gardens 100 years later.
 However, the historic rose garden, now known as the fountain garden, has not been returned to its former glory.